 - Are any changes proposed?

 Brief minutes should be kept of the module review meeting.
-A template is attached (Appendix 1) which can be adapted by Schools for their own use.
 The Module Review Group should ensure that any changes to the module are approved by the appropriate committee/group within the School.